wavesplatform/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 ## About the image

-* This Docker image contains scripts and configs to run Waves Node from **Version 0.13.0 **for TESTNET, MAINNET or CUSTOM networks.
+* This Docker image contains scripts and configs to run Waves Node from **Version 0.13.0 **for TESTNET, MAINNET or STAGENET networks.
 * The image is focused on fast and convenient deployment of Waves Node.
 * Container downloads `.jar` file and configuration files from the [releases section](https://github.com/wavesplatform/Waves/releases) and runs it.